Curriculum standards

 The trainee will:

-- contribute to child health research, where applicable
+- contribute to child health-related research, where applicable

-- critically appraise retrieved evidence in order to address a clinical question
+- critically appraise evidence to address a research question

 - disseminate the findings of a study appropriate to the audience